-Avoid using utensils or metal pad (steel wool) to clean your Dutch oven as this could lead to scratching or chipping the enamel.
+Avoid using utensils or a metal pad (steel wool) to clean your Dutch oven as this could lead to scratching or chipping the enamel.

 It should be noted that citrus-based cleaners can dull the interior and exterior gloss of your enameled Dutch oven.
 This citrus base can be found in cleaners but also some dishwashing detergents use citrus for the fresh smell.

 The label attached to any enameled cookware will tell you that it is dishwasher safe but I believe that anything delicate should not be put in the dishwasher.
-Handwashing with warm non-citrus based soapy water is best.
+Handwashing with warm non-citrus-based soapy water is best.